RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

 ### Task

 - Working individually and in an entirely reproducible way, please find a dataset of interest on [Open Data Toronto](https://open.toronto.ca) and write a short paper telling a story about the data.
-  - Create a well-organized folder with appropriate sub-folders, and add it to GitHub.
-You are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder).
-  - Find a dataset of interest on [Open Data Toronto](https://open.toronto.ca).
-    - Put together an R script, 'scripts/00-simulation.R', that simulates the dataset of interest.
-Push to GitHub and include an informative commit message
-    - Write an R script, 'scripts/00-download_data.R' to download the actual data in a reproducible way using `opendatatoronto` [@citeSharla].
-Save the data: 'inputs/data/raw_data.csv'.
-Push to GitHub and include an informative commit message
+  - Find a dataset of interest on [Open Data Toronto](https://open.toronto.ca) and download it in a reproducible way using `opendatatoronto` [@citeSharla].
-  - Prepare a PDF using R Markdown 'outputs/paper/paper.Rmd' with these sections: title, author, date, abstract, introduction, data, and references.
+  - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, and references.
   - The title should be descriptive, informative, and specific.
-    - The date should be in an unambiguous format.
-Add a link to the GitHub repo in the acknowledgements.
   - The abstract should be three or four sentences.
 The abstract must tell the reader the top-level finding.
 What is the one thing that we learn about the world because of this paper?
   - The introduction should be two or three paragraphs of content.
 And there should be an additional final paragraph that sets out the remainder of the paper.
   - The data section should thoroughly and precisely discuss the source of the data and the bias this brings (ethical, statistical, and otherwise).
-Comprehensively describe and summarize the data using text, graphs, and tables.
+Comprehensively describe and summarize the data using text and at least one graph and one table.
 Graphs must be made with `ggplot2` [@citeggplot] and tables must be made with `knitr` [@citeknitr] or `gt` [@citegt].
 Graphs must show the actual data, or as close to it as possible, not summary statistics.
-Graphs and tables shoudl be cross-referenced in the text e.g. 'Table 1 shows...').
+What this means is that if you have, say 5,000 observations in the dataset and three variables, for every variable there should be a graph that has 5,000 points, or adds up to 5,000 in the case of bar charts and histograms.
+Make sure to cross-reference graphs and tables.
   - References should be added using BibTeX.
 Be sure to reference R and any R packages you use, as well as the dataset.
-Strong submissions will draw on related literature and also reference those.
+Strong submissions will draw on related literature and would also reference those.
+There are various options in R Markdown for references style; just pick one that you are used to.
   - The paper should be well-written, draw on relevant literature, and explain all technical concepts.
 Pitch it at an educated, but non-specialist, audience.
   - Use appendices for supporting, but not critical, material.
-    - Push to GitHub and include an informative commit message
+  - Code should be entirely reproducible, well-documented, and readable.
 - Submit a PDF of your paper.
 - There should be no evidence that this is a class assignment.